prakash7474/med_scan/README.md

 👉 **Easy & convenient auth**: Handle authentication entirely in the browser using Puter.js—no backend or setup required.

-👉 **Resume upload & storage**: Let users upload and store all their resumes in one place, safely and reliably.
+👉 **Prescription upload & storage**: Let users upload and store medical prescriptions (images/PDFs) in one place, safely and reliably.

-👉 **AI resume matching**: Provide a job listing and get an ATS score with custom feedback tailored to each resume.
+👉 **OCR text extraction**: Automatically extract key information from prescriptions including patient details, medicines, dosages, and instructions.

+👉 **AI medicine explanations**: Get detailed explanations of medications, side effects, interactions, and when/how to take them.

+👉 **Health suggestions & lifestyle tips**: Receive personalized diet plans, exercise recommendations, and daily routines based on prescriptions.

+👉 **Smart alerts**: Medicine reminders, refill notifications, and follow-up alerts.

+👉 **History tracker**: Save and track previous prescriptions with improvement over time.

 👉 **Reusable, modern UI**: Built with clean, consistent components for a great-looking and maintainable interface.